wasabikev/AI-UI/README.md

 - **app.py**: Flask server that handles routes, API communication, and session management.
 - **auth.py**: Authentication logic for user login, registration, and session handling.
 - **models.py**: SQLAlchemy models defining the database schema for users, conversations, and system messages.
 - **main.js**: Client-side logic for handling UI events, API calls, and dynamic content updates.
+Includes detailed modal interactions for system messages, model selection, and temperature adjustments, enhancing user control over AI behavior.
 - **chat.html**: The primary user interface for real-time conversation with AI models.
 It includes functionalities such as initiating new conversations, accessing the admin dashboard, and adjusting AI model settings.
 It also integrates a rich text editor and supports rendering of Markdown, LaTeX, and syntax-highlighted code snippets.
 - **admin.html**: The admin dashboard template for managing users and system messages.
 - **login.html/register.html**: Templates for user authentication flows.